Emma, Lady Hamilton: Early life

 In 1783, Greville needed to find a rich wife to replenish his finances, and found a fit in the form of eighteen-year-old heiress Henrietta Middleton.
 Emma would be a problem, as he disliked being known as her lover (this having become apparent to all through her fame in Romney's artworks), and his prospective wife would not accept him as a suitor if he lived openly with Emma Hart.

-To be rid of Emma, Greville persuaded his uncle, younger brother of his mother, Sir William Hamilton, British Envoy to Naples, to take her off his hands.
+To be rid of Emma, Greville persuaded his uncle, Sir William Hamilton, British Envoy to Naples and younger brother of his mother, to take her off his hands.

 Greville's marriage would prove useful to Sir William, as it relieved him of having Greville as a poor relation.
 To promote his plan, Greville suggested to Sir William that Emma would make a very pleasing mistress, assuring him that, once married to Henrietta Middleton, he would come and fetch Emma back.
 Sir William, then 55 and newly widowed, had arrived back in London for the first time in over five years.
-Emma's famous beauty was by then well known to Sir William, so much so that he even agreed to pay the expenses for her journey to ensure her speedy arrival.
-He had long been happily married until the death of his wife in 1782, and he liked female companionship.
-His home in Naples was well known all over the world for hospitality and refinement.
-He needed a hostess for his salon, and from what he knew about Emma, he thought she would be the perfect choice.

 Greville did not inform Emma of his plan, but instead in 1785 suggested the trip as a prolonged holiday in Naples while he (Greville) was away in Scotland on business, not long after Emma's mother had suffered a stroke.
 Emma was thus sent to Naples, supposedly for six to eight months, little realising that she was going as the mistress of her host.
 Emma set off for Naples with her mother and Gavin Hamilton on 13 March 1786 overland in an old coach, and arrived in Naples on her 21st birthday on 26 April.